 Cannellini Bean and Tuna Salad with Peperoncini and Parsley process shots collage

-1. Put beans into a colander placed in the sink and rinse well with cold water and let the beans drain.
+1. Empty canned beans into a colander placed in the sink and rinse well with cold water and let the beans drain.

 2. While the beans are draining, whisk together lemon juice, peperoncini juice, olive oil, and a bit of salt and fresh ground black pepper to make the dressing.